mnkleinoeder/etoxws-api/doc/source/deployment.rst

       PYPATH: "/home/modeler/soft/eTOXlab/ws/"
       PYPCK: "views2"
       PYCLASS: "WS2"

+ETOXWS_IMPL_V3:
+   see ETOXWS_IMPL_V2, adapt to match for V3 implementation

 ETOXWS_NPROC
    number of processor cores used simultanously for calculations.
 Jobs are queued if all nodes are occupied and new jobs are submitted.